flant/loghouse/README.md

 # Upgrading

 Helm chart was rewrited.
 All kubernetes API for objects was updated.
 Helm hook policy was updated too.
-So, for update you need to remove some conflicting object.
+So, for update to **0.3** you need to remove some conflicting objects.

 ```
 kubectl -n loghouse delete jobs,ing --all